seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 *Enter one with an Officer*

-Carry this mad knave to the gaol.
+Carry this mad knave to the jail.
 Father Baptista,
 I charge you see that he be forthcoming.

 **VINCENTIO**
-Carry me to the gaol!
+Carry me to the jail!

 **GREMIO**
 Stay, officer: he shall not go to prison.